ToeiRei/Keymaster/README.md

   # Force decommission even if remote cleanup fails
   keymaster decommission user@hostname --force
   ```

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Third-Party Licenses

-Keymaster utilizes several third-party libraries, each with its own license.
-All dependency licenses are permissive and compatible with the MIT License.
-For a detailed list of dependencies and their license texts, please see the `NOTICE.md` file.

-## Philosophy

-This tool was born out of frustration.
-Existing solutions for SSH key management often felt like using a sledgehammer to crack a nut—requiring complex configuration, server daemons, and constant management.
-This is especially true for smaller teams or homelabs where simplicity is paramount.

-Keymaster is different.
-It's built on a simple premise:

-> A tool should do the job without making you manage the tool itself.

-It's designed for sysadmins and developers who want a straightforward, reliable way to control SSH access without the overhead.
-It's powerful enough for a fleet but simple enough for a home lab.

 ### A Note on Security & The System Key